involvera/white-paper/README.md

 <br />

-## Reputation
+## Vote Power

 <p align="center">
     <img src="https://siasky.net/CADwzfTcMHsAFYA6G6wtPswJxOLt6-BFzLvU_oeIP4qTxg" width="100%">
 </p>

-Reputation is a **non-tradable value**, indexed on the social coins distributed by the system every day, as a reward for content creation.
+Vote Power is a **non-tradable value**, indexed on the social coins distributed by the system every day, as a reward for content creation.

 It helps to **evaluate the importance** of a member and **its** total **contribution** within the system over **the last 486 days**.
 The reputation is ephemeral like the social coins, but **it expires suddenly** and not gradually like it.